bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 * Site Design: (all Jekyll default locations or commonly adopted conventions)
   * `/docs/_includes` for reusable snippets
   * `/docs/_layouts` for Jekyll layouts
-  * `/docs/_sass` for the site's compiled style sheets
+  * `/docs/_sass` for the site's SASS style sheets (which Jekyll will compile to CSS)
   * `/docs/assets/css/style.scss` — the standard placeholder for the compiled CSS (from the SASS code)
   * `/docs/assets/fontawesome` for the embedded copy of Font Awesome (to avoid depending in their CDN)
   * `/docs/assets/graphics` for the various banners and logos used within the various layouts
   * `/docs/assets/js` for the JavaScript files

-You might notice that there's no folder for storing MP3 files or any images contained in the shownotes; that's intentional.
-Even before migrating away from WordPress, I'd started to use a [Digital Ocean CDN](https://docs.digitalocean.com/products/spaces/how-to/enable-cdn/) for my media assets, so I'm simply continuing to do that, with all my MP3s and show note attachments published under  `https://media.lets-talk.ie/`.
+You might notice that there's no folder for storing MP3 files, or any images contained in the shownotes; that's intentional.
+Even before migrating away from WordPress, I'd started to use a [Digital Ocean CDN](https://docs.digitalocean.com/products/spaces/how-to/enable-cdn/) for my media assets.
+I'm simply continuing as I was before, publishing all my MP3s and show note attachments under `https://media.lets-talk.ie/`.

 > Digital Ocean implement their CDN as an optional feature on top of their Amazon S3-compatible object storage service ([Digital Ocean Spaces](https://www.digitalocean.com/products/spaces)).
-From my point of view it's BLOB (Binary Large Object) storage that I access over the S3 protocol using my favourite file transfer client, [Transmit](https://panic.com/transmit/), which presents it as a window with folders of files that I can drag-and-drop into from Finder windows, but it can be used with any app that supports the S3 protocol.
+From a user's point of view it's regular BLOB (Binary Large Object) storage like that sold by Amazon, Microsift, Google, Backblaze, and others, accessed over the S3 protocol.
+Since it's standard S3, any S3 client will work, but I use [Transmit](https://panic.com/transmit/), which presents the CDN as a window with folders of files that allow drag-and-drop to standard Finder windows.
+In other words, it looks just like an SFTP connection to a regular web server.
 {: .aside}

 ## There's Always More to Do!

-All in all, the new site is surprisingly complete for something I built in about three weeks, but that doesn't mean I don't still have some work to do.
+All in all, the new site is surprisingly complete for something I built in about three weeks, but that doesn't mean I don't still have some work to do!

 ### 1 — Imperfect Content Imports